 Filmmaking with John Boorman

 In October 2018, the Irish Film School delivered its first filmmaking course in Dublin at The Lir Academy.
-The course took place over 5-days and was written and led by award-winning screen writer and director John Boorman.
+The course took place over 5-days and was developed and led by award-winning screen writer and director John Boorman.
 The programme covered the essentials on how to bring a film from script to screen and John was supported in his delivery by guest speakers and instructors from within his network - Kieran Corrigan, Ronan O’Leary, Michael Dryhurst and Seamus Deasy.

 Director John Boorman